-Dimmitt Middle School pilots district’s one-to-one laptop program
+Dimmitt Middle School continues to have one-to-one laptops

 May 30, 2017 — Dimmitt Middle School teachers and support staff believe that to more effectively prepare students for life in today's global world, they must be engaged and learning at school in the same fashion that they are engaged and learning outside of school.

 For many years, the focus of technology and digital learning has been woven into classroom instruction, and district goals.
 We know that access to quality technology is just one tool that teachers have to direct students in meaningful classroom learning.
 At most schools, the district has provided a ratio of nearly one computer for every two students.
 Beginning in the 2017-2018 school year, Dimmitt Middle School students will each have a laptop or Chromebook computer assigned individually.
 The goal of the one-to-one computer pilot is to strengthen the ability of each individual learner by increasing resources and enhancing classroom instruction and experiences.
 The program will also extend the district’s West Hill Now! focus through the middle school, and better prepare Dimmitt students for the International Baccalaureate (IB) program at Renton High School.

 How will a student 1:1 computer device improve access to learning?